stoe/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature request"
-about: Suggest an idea for this project
+about: "Suggest an idea for this project"
 title: "Feature request: [PLEASE DESCRIBE]"
 labels: ":construction: feature-request"
-assignees:
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**